MONGOLIAN LANGUAGE

 - Media and publishing organizations

-- Foreign trade companies and cultural tourism firms
+- International trade enterprises, cultural tourism companies

 - China-Mongolia regional cooperation and development projects